 Learning Goals: Students will learn the process of logic by exploring propositional and first-order logic languages.
 Students will learn how to work inside these languages to derive proofs of statements.
 Secondly, students will study these languages from outside, in the language of metalogic.
 Here, students will learn the characteristics of these languages.
-For example, the different notions of 'truth' and 'proof' will be compared and contrasted.
+For example, the notions of 'truth' and 'proof' will be compared and contrasted.
 Lastly, students will learn the limits of mathematics in the context of completeness and consistency.
-It is here that students will need to learn that there are different sizes of infinity.
-We will take this opportunity to step away from traditional metalogic to discuss the ZF axioms of set theory; in particular the consistency and independence of the continuum hypothesis.
+For this, students will need to be comfortable with different sizes of infinity.
+This will be the focus of the first few classes of the semester.
+Toward the end of the semester, we will take the opportunity to step away from traditional metalogic to discuss the ZF axioms of set theory; in particular the consistency and independence of the continuum hypothesis.